taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 #### Business Entity Search Dashboard
 <br/>
 The dashboard below enables a business owner to navigate to this dashboard, search for their business entity and see information about their business, information on the available security system subsidy tiers and exactly which tier their business qualifies for.
+In this example, Lost Coffee could search for information about their business and learn that they have been assigned a tier ranking of 3 based on all of the criteria explained above.
 <br/>
 <img width="1412" alt="Screenshot 2025-02-28 at 5 08 32 PM" src="https://github.com/user-attachments/assets/3da8052f-2a73-4a00-aaa3-1314f4ea01b1" />